milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/index.html.md

 With Partners.
 We may share your information with nonaffiliated companies who are:

 Trusted Partners.
-We provide user information to trusted partners who work on behalf of or with Yahoo based on our directions and in compliance with appropriate confidentiality measures.
+We provide user information to or enable the collection of user information by trusted partners who work on behalf of or with Yahoo based on our directions and in compliance with appropriate confidentiality measures.

 Advertising, Analytics and Business Partners (Limited to Non-Personally Identifiable Information).
 We may share aggregated or pseudonymous information (including demographic information) with partners, such as publishers, advertisers, measurement analytics, apps, or other companies.
 For example, we may tell an advertiser how its ads performed or report how many people installed an app after seeing a promotion.
 We do not share personally identifiable information (like phone number or email address) with these partners, such as publishers, advertisers, ad agencies, or analytics partners.